McConnell suggests better odds of Republicans taking Senate - NewsBreak

 McConnell suggests better odds of Republicans taking Senate

-Senate Republican leader Mitch McConnell said Wednesday that he believes his party now has a “50-50 shot” of getting the chamber back less than six weeks away from the midterm elections .
+WASHINGTON — (AP) — Senate Republican leader Mitch McConnell said Wednesday that he believes his party now has a "50-50 shot" of getting the chamber back less than six weeks away from the midterm elections.

 “We are in a bunch of close races,” McConnell told reporters during a press conference.
 “It’s going to be really, really close either way, in my view.”